-Tomchin and Impara (1992) originally developed the Teacher Retention Beliefs knowledge of retention.
+Tomchin and Impara (1992) originally developed the Teacher Retention Beliefs Questionnaire (TRBQ) for a research study.
+The researchers included a Retention Decision Simulation Exercise (RDSE) consisting of scenarios to examine educator knowledge of retention.
 Witmer et al. (2004) edited the instrument to rename it the Teacher Retention Belief and Knowledge Questionnaire (TRBKQ) and included multiple-choice knowledge questions.
-The researcher used Witmer's (2004) version of the instrument for this research study.
+The researcher used Witmer's (2004) version of the instrument for this research study with her permission (see Appendix B).